 - Providing senior leadership and management for supporting, developing, coordinating and implementing the College’s strategic direction for technology initiatives.

-- Providing the coordination, operation, and senior-level management and leadership over the Campus Technology Services (CTS) organization and work units in support of the College's mission.
+- Providing the coordination, operation, and senior-level management and leadership over the Information Technology and Library Services (ITLS) organization and work units in support of the College's mission.

 - Providing vision and progressive leadership by exploring and assessing the feasibility of new and emerging technologies that will provide a technology rich environment that meets the needs of today's diverse campus and student population, as well as providing technologies and information systems that afford strategic advantages to Juniata and its constituents.

 - Developing, implementing and maintaining effective policies and practices for all information technologies; ensuring access, security, and usage are in accordance with all College policies and applicable laws.

 - Maintaining effective working relationships with system and state individuals and groups, serving on appropriate committees to represent IT, and functioning as a spokesperson and technology expert for the College on matters related to information and learning technologies.

 - Being an adaptive leader with excellent skills to supervise and manage IT personnel, budgets, equipment, and facilities, effectively, efficiently and strategically.